 Ditching Lifehacker was one of the best decisions I’ve made when I’ve started reading and writing about productivity.
 Their website was luring me in and away from the tasks at hand.
 I was constantly “improving my workflow”, that eventually I never used.

-Stopping for the moment and doing your own thinking is better, than endlessly looking out for the solutions to the problems you never knew existed until you’ve drank the productivity marketing Koolaid.
+Stopping for the moment and doing your own thinking is better, than endlessly looking out for the solutions to the problems you never knew existed until you’ve drunk the productivity marketing Koolaid.

-There are countless Agile Results, GTD’s and other methods and techniques of approaching your goals, but true productivity comes within.
-It all starts with strong inner game.
+There are countless Agile Results, GTD’s and other methods and techniques for approaching your goals, but true productivity comes from within.
+It all starts with a strong inner game.
 Facing discomfort or learning to love what you do.
 And in numerous cases, both.

 Clarity comes from moving forward

-When you stop paying attention to the wasteful actions, and focus on the things that truly matter, you start to gain clarity.
-There is certainty that you are actually moving into direction that you truly want to get to.
+When you stop paying attention to the wasteful actions and focus on the things that truly matter, you start to gain clarity.
+There is certainty that you are actually moving into a direction that you truly want to get to.

 For the end, I will add a little quote from the Fight Club: